Early Years 2022

 What extra-curricular clubs does the school offer?

 We offer a wide range of clubs in usual circumstances which include choir, cooking, football, rugby, gardening, art, Little Troopers (for Forces children), drumming, karate and yoga.
-We hope to resume some of these activities once we are able.

 What do the school grounds look like?